Skip to main content

 Apply for a Legal Internship

-If you are a public defender office that would like to add your office to the page or update any of the information on this page, email info@tidc.texas.gov with the office's information.
+If you are a public defense office that would like to add your office to the page or update any of the information on this page, email info@tidc.texas.gov with the office's information.

 Available Periods Spring; Summer; Fall; Post-Graduation